-The result before tax of Retail Belgium fell to EUR 122 million, compared with EUR 647 million in 2019.
-The decline was attributable to higher risk costs reflecting the worsened macro-economic environment, combined higher expenses and lower income.
+The result before tax of Retail Belgium fell to €122 million, compared with €647 million in 2019.
+The decline was attributable to higher risk costs reflecting the worsened macroeconomic environment, combined higher expenses and lower income.

-Income declined by EUR 69 million, or 2.8%, to EUR 2,373 million from EUR 2,442 million in 2019.
-Net interest income was 4.8% down to EUR 1,816 million, mainly reflecting lower margins on savings and current accounts, and lower Treasury related revenues, partly offset by higher interest results from mortgages.
-Net core lending (excluding Treasury) decreased by EUR 1.5 billion in 2020, evenly spread over mortgages and other lending.
-Net customer deposits (also excluding Treasury) grew by EUR 4.0 billion, predominantly in current accounts.
-Net fee and commission income rose by EUR 39 million, or 10.4%, mainly due to higher fee income on investment products and mortgages.
-Investment and other income declined by EUR 16 million, mainly from Financial Markets.
+Income declined by €69 million, or 2.8 percent, to €2,373 million from €2,442 million in 2019.
+Net interest income was 4.8 percent down to €1,816 million, mainly reflecting lower margins on savings and current accounts, and lower Treasury related revenues, partly offset by higher interest results from mortgages.
+Net core lending (excluding Treasury) decreased by €1.5 billion in 2020, evenly spread over mortgages and other lending.
+Net customer deposits (also excluding Treasury) grew by €4.0 billion, predominantly in current accounts.
+Net fee and commission income rose by €39 million, or 10.4 percent, mainly due to higher fee income on investment products and mortgages.
+Investment and other income declined by €16 million, mainly from Financial Markets.

-Operating expenses rose by EUR 128 million, of which EUR 43 million was due to a goodwill impairment related to an acquisition in the past by ING Belgium and EUR 40 million related to restructuring costs recorded in the fourth quarter of 2020.
+Operating expenses rose by €128 million, of which €43 million was due to a goodwill impairment related to an acquisition in the past by ING Belgium and €40 million related to restructuring costs recorded in the fourth quarter of 2020.
 The remaining increase was mainly due to higher regulatory costs and IT expenses.

-The net addition to the provision for loan losses increased to EUR 514 million, or 57 basis points of average customer lending, from EUR 186 million, or 21 basis points, in 2019.
-Risk costs in 2020 included EUR 158 million of collective provisions related to the worsened macro-economic indicators, including provisioning related to loans subject to a payment holiday.
+The net addition to the provision for loan losses increased to €514 million, or 57 basis points of average customer lending, from €186 million, or 21 basis points, in 2019.
+Risk costs in 2020 included €158 million of collective provisions related to the worsened macroeconomic indicators, including provisioning related to loans subject to a payment holiday.
 The remaining risk costs were mainly related to business lending, including provisioning on a number of individual files.